 Black soils are exceptionally delicate.
-Owing to the high proportion of clay, Regur soils are sticky when wet and consequently becomes difficult to plough.
+Owing to the high proportion of clay, Black soils are sticky when wet and consequently becomes difficult to plough.
 They are well-known for their ability to retain moisture.
-In addition, they are prosperous in soil nutrients, like calcium carbonate, magnesium carbonate, potash and lime.
-They are usually poor in phosphoric content.
 They develop thick fissures in the field during hot weather.
 This helps in their ventilation; hence their self ploughing eminence.
 This soil is viscous and unmanageable to work, unless tilled without delay, after the first or pre-monsoon showers.

-Black soils or Regur soils are rich in lime and it is not unusual to find lime nodules deposition under the layer of this type of soil.
+Black soils or Regur soils are rich in lime.
+It is a rich soil in nature consisting of a mixture of sand, clay and organic materials.
 Moreover, this soil is highly retentive of moisture and is highly productive particularly in the plains and along the river valleys where it is clayey and deep.
-It is said that the feature of retaining moisture in the soil is extremely useful.
-Thus, the deeper the soil, the larger is the amount of moisture held.
-However, nitrogen which is considered as useful for the growth of plants is not sufficiently found in the Regur soil.
+In addition, they are prosperous in soil nutrients, like calcium carbonate, magnesium carbonate and potash.
+However, nitrogen which is considered as useful for the growth of plants is not sufficiently found in the Black or Regur soil.